shivanishah010/thecitystudio/README.md

 # thecitystudio
-Website homepage for a marketing studio
+This is a homepage for a marketing studio called The City Studio, featuring its mission, thumbnails to projects, and team members.